PeterOvermann/TriadicMemory/README.md

 - [Python](Python)
 - Scala (looking for contributors)

-Examples and executable Mathematica notebooks can be found [here](Mathematica/Notebooks).

 ## Triadic Memory

 Triadic Memory is an associative memory that stores ordered **triples** of sparse binary hypervectors (also called sparse distributed representations, or SDRs).

-As a content-addressable triple store, Triadic Memory is naturally suited for storing (semantic information)[Mathematica/Notebooks/Triadic%20Memory%20-%20Semantic%20Triples%20and%20Analogies.pdf].
+As a content-addressable triple store, Triadic Memory is naturally suited for storing [semantic information](Mathematica/Notebooks/Triadic%20Memory%20-%20Semantic%20Triples%20and%20Analogies.pdf).

 After storing a triple {x,y,z} in memory, any of the three items can be recalled by specifying the other two parts.
 One can test if a specific association is already stored in memory.
 This remarkable property, absent in hetero-associative memories, makes Triadic Memory suitable for self-supervised machine learning tasks.